Short-Term Restorative Care (STRC) 065-13150000

 About the STRC programme

-STRC is aimed at reversing and/or slowing 'functional decline' in care recipients without the need for a hospital admission.
-This is a package of care designed for, and approved by, the care recipient.
+STRC provided support for up to 8 weeks to help care recipients continue to live at home rather than go into care.
+STRC was aimed at reversing and/or slowing 'functional decline' in care recipients without the need for a hospital admission.
+This package of care was designed for, and approved by, the care recipient.

-STRC is goal-oriented, time-limited and multi-disciplinary.
-STRC can be provided in a home setting, residential care setting or a combination of both.
-A care recipient has up to 6 months and 1 day to commence STRC or their approval lapses.
+STRC was goal-oriented, time-limited and multi-disciplinary.
+STRC was provided in a home setting, residential care setting or a combination of both.
+A care recipient had up to 6 months and 1 day to commence STRC or their approval lapses.

 Eligibility

-To be eligible for STRC, a care recipient must be:
+To have been eligible for STRC, a care recipient must have been:

 A person is not eligible to receive STRC if they: